-Phone: 402-336-3867 Web site: www.uenrd.org Manager: Dennis Schueth Email: dschueth@uenrd.org

-Located in northeast central part of the state, the Upper Elkhorn NRD encompasses approximately 1.9 million acres of cropland, rangeland, and grassland in Antelope, southern Holt, eastern Rock, and northern Wheeler Counties.
+Phone: 402-336-3867 Web site: www.uenrd.org Manager: Dennis Schueth Email: dschueth@uenrd.org approximately 1.9 million acres of cropland, rangeland, and grassland in Antelope, southern Holt, eastern Rock, and northern Wheeler Counties.
 Irrigated agriculture, cattle, and hay production are vital to the economy of this sparsely populated region.
-Currently (2022), NeDNR has not labeled any portion of the district as fully-appropriated.
+Currently (2023), NeDNR has not labeled any portion of the district as fully-appropriated.
 Portions of the Niobrara and Lower Platte River Basins were preliminarily labeled fully appropriated, but this was reversed by NeDNR in 2011 and 2009, respectively.
 Limited groundwater development (12,500 acres) was allowed to be developed between 2009-2013 of which 11, 282 acres were developed.
 After the 2012 drought, no new groundwater irrigated acres were allowed for the 2014-2016 growing seasons.
-Since 2009, 15,584.13 new groundwater irrigated acres and 10,059.41 transferable gw irrigated acres have been allowed to be developed.
+Since 2009, 15,598.10 new groundwater irrigated acres and 10,156.63 transferable gw irrigated acres have been allowed to be developed.
 No significant decline in static water levels have occurred since annual spring static water levels were first recorded in 1972.